MaximTs1/clientBookStore/README.md

     The preferences must be saved in a database so that it doesn't matter from which device a user accesses the site/content application he preferred will continue to be preferred.
     A page of favorite content must be created, where the user can see everything.
     The details he has marked as favorites and if he wants he can get favorite items from the page.
+    **This project has a all the necessary as described in the client site.**

 14. Content details page:
     By clicking on a card/user/content, the user will go to a dynamic page where details will be given to the content item the user clicked on.
+    **This project has a all the necessary as described in "edit info" part.**

 15. Search field:
     A search field must be created for the content (card/code/user, etc.)
+    **This project has a all the necessary as described in "products" part and also in the admin site in "cards" and "users".**

 16. Privileges:
-    The creation of at least two types of users must be allowed, the first when it is a regular user And the other is admin.
+    The creation of at least two types of users must be allowed, the first when it is a regular user and the other is admin.
     Only a user defined as an admin will be able to create, edit and delete content, while that a normal user can only see or mark content as their favorite.
+    **It is possible to create regular users, that can read the data and edit their info,** **and the admin site allows to delete and update all the products and add new items.**

 17. HTTP calls:
     HTTP calls must be made on the server side from the client side and through them send information from the server.
     For this purpose the Axios library must be used.
     The catch and try mechanism must be used in readings server-side asynchronicity in case you use asynchronous functions, or substitutes in the mechanism
     ()catch.()then.
 And this is so that the code does not break by chance and a critical error is returned from the server.
+    **This project has a all the necessary as described in this part.**

 18. Architecture:
     A logical and industry-accepted order of files must be maintained.
     The code must be clean and readable, With correct division into folders and components.
+    **This project has a all the necessary as described in this part.**

 19. Console:
     Be sure to work correctly with the console.
     The consul must be free of warning notes, errors and content, so critical errors can be easily seen from the server.
+    **This project has a all the necessary as described in this part.**

 20. Content filtering:
-    The client has the option to filter the content displayed on a certain page according to different parameters
+    The client has the option to filter the content displayed on a certain page according to different parameters.
+    **This project has a all the necessary as described in the client -> products part.**

 21. Display modes:
-    It must be possible to switch between different information displays of the content displayed to the client. ( the content display in the table or tabs )
+    It must be possible to switch between different information displays of the content displayed to the client.
+    (the content display in the table or tabs)
+    **This project has a all the necessary as described in the client -> products part and also in the admin -> order table.**

-**Bonus on the client side**
+**Bonus on the client side:**

 1. Logout:
    The application/site must be allowed to disconnect the user and not use the site/another app from 4 hours.
+   **This project has a all the necessary as described and logs out after 1 hour.**

 2. Limiting requests:
    The number of calls to the server that a user can make in 24 hours must be limited